⬅️Shift-left Proposals

 Measures using fields from multiple views, joined over an explore

-Measures in Looker that use distinct aggregations
+Measures in Looker using average_distinct

 Measures that reference measures using distinct aggregations.